Conveuropean logo

 Snowing in Postdamer platz

 The first trip of this year 2010 was to Berlin to visit my aunt and uncle.
-I'm sorry it was such a short trip because I really like that city!!.
-This time, when I was passing near the Brandenburg gate I notice the path of the former Wall and I followed it all the way to Postdamer platz where I took this picture.
-As you can see here it was snowing a lot!.
+I'm sorry it was such a short trip because I really liked that city!
+This time, when I was passing near the Brandenburg Gate, I noticed the path of the former Wall and I followed it all the way to Postdamer Platz where I took this picture.
+As you can see, it was snowing a lot.

 Reichstag in Berliner Winter

-Last Christmas (08) I had the chance to go to Germany and to spent a wonderful christmas with L. and J. They were wonderful hosts.
+Last Christmas (08) I had the chance to go to Germany and to spend a wonderful Christmas with L. and J. They were wonderful hosts.
 In this second visit to Berlin I really wanted to visit the Reichstag and I'm glad I did it, but it was not fun to queue outside in the "Berliner Winter".
 That's a lesson I learned :).

 Dismantling the Palace of the Republic